+2. Awnings.
 If you think of aluminum window shades when you hear the word "awning," think again.
 Long popular in Europe, deck and patio awnings are gaining favor here, too.
 They extend living space outdoors and provide protection from the elements.
 When positioned over an east- or west-facing window, they also do a yeoman's job of keeping a house cooler.
-Retractable awnings can deflect the sun when needed and can close when the warmth of fall and winter sunlight is sought.
+Retractable awnings can deflect the sun when needed, then close when the warmth of fall and winter sunlight is sought.

+3. Shelters.
 A shelter can be anything from a small, solid-roof arbor for reading to a large gazebo for entertaining.
 There are also portable shelters -- tentlike structures that give the protection of a covered gazebo at a fraction of the cost.
-Some even have side curtains to deflect wind or mosquito netting to intercept thirsty bloodsuckers.
+Some even have side curtains to deflect wind, or mosquito netting to intercept thirsty bloodsuckers.

+4. Hammocks.
 Swinging gently in a hammock while suspended in midair -- there's true comfort in being cradled!
-A fine choice of material is used for the netting, allowing cool air to reach you on all sides.
-Tie one between two trees, or use a self-supporting hammock that can be moved wherever desired.
+Its netting is a fine choice of material, allowing cool air to reach you on all sides.
+Tie one between two trees or use a self-supporting hammock that can be moved wherever desired.

 5. Seating.
 Sitting on a large rock or log has a certain back-to-nature attraction, but for longer sojourns, you'll want support for your back.
 Adirondack and sling chairs allow you to stretch out, stools offer the opportunity to put your feet up, and weather-resistant cushions soften the hardest surfaces.